How to Register for a Seller’s Permit in Wisconsin

 Learn more about Wisconsin business licenses and permits.

 How long does it take to get a Wisconsin seller’s permit?

 Expect 2-3 business days when applying online and up to three weeks when registering by mail to receive a seller’s permit.

 After receiving the seller’s permit, it must be displayed in a prominent location in the business.

-Do you have to renew your Wisconsin seller’s permit?
+Do you have to renew a Wisconsin seller’s permit?

-Wholesalers and distributors will require a sales tax number and have the reseller to fill out a Wisconsin Sales Tax Exemption Certificate to document the items being purchased are for resale.
+Wholesalers and distributors will require a sales tax number, and the reseller will fill out a Wisconsin Sales Tax Exemption Permit (also referred to as a resale certificate or seller’s permit) to document the items being purchased are for resale.